 The projects sector can involve heightened risk from an FCPA perspective, particularly in contexts involving meaningful interactions with non-U.S. governments, including through suppliers or distributors.
 Infrastructure and energy projects often involve greater government oversight, which incrementally enhances the risk of corrupt or improper payments in dealings with government officials.
-Project companies should be mindful of their exposure to compliance risks under the FCPA and other anticorruption laws and should develop policies and procedures to promote ethical behaviour and prevent bribes and other corrupt practices.
+Project companies should be mindful of their exposure to compliance risks under the FCPA and other anticorruption laws and should develop policies and procedures to promote ethical behavior and prevent bribes and other corrupt practices.

-U.S. economic sanctions and import/export control laws and regulations (particularly those relevant for the projects sector)
+12.2 What are the relevant U.S. economic sanctions and import/export control laws and regulations (particularly those relevant for the projects sector)?